kushal-yadav/to-do-list/README.md

 Hello,

 I have already added two to-do tasks in Home and Office bucket.
+(Stored in RAM)

 Steps:
 1. Add new bucket if you wish.